kubernetes/website/docs/home/contribute/participating.md

 Everyone is encouraged to provide content and reviews to support the Kubernetes project documentation.
 Anyone may open a pull request, and anyone is welcome to provide their opinions and feedback on those pull requests.

-Within the Kubernetes project, you may also become a member, reviewer, or approver - and these levels confer additional privileges when it comes to approving or committing changes.
-You may also read [community-membership](https://github.com/kubernetes/community/blob/master/community-membership.md) for more details on how membership works within the Kubernetes community.
+Within the Kubernetes project, you may also become a member, reviewer, or approver.
+These levels confer additional privileges when it comes to approving and committing changes.
+You may also want to read [community-membership](https://github.com/kubernetes/community/blob/master/community-membership.md) for more details on how membership works within the Kubernetes community.

 ## Roles and Responsibilities